 Try switching to brands like Truthpaste, where you can be sure that the toothpaste in your household is environmentally friendly.

-Plastic Saver #8: use a menstrual cup instead of a tampon
+Plastic Free tip #8: use a menstrual cup instead of a tampon

 Did you know that sanitary towels and tampon contain plastic?
 Given that the average woman will use between 12,000 and 16,000 tampons in her lifetime, it’s not surprising that tampons and their applicators are often found washed up on beaches.